-We want to make your life easy.
-If you want to integrate the CraftAR Android On-Device Image Recognition SDK into your app, we provide an SDK with all you need.
+We want to make development easy for you.
+To integrate the CraftAR Android On-Device Image Recognition SDK into your native mobile app, we provide a

 How to get started with the Android On-device Image Recognition SDK

 In order to get started with the SDK, we recommend you to run the examples included in the distribution that you can download upon request (see button above).
 The examples are located in the Examples directory as an Android Studio Project.

 Running the examples

 The SDK is already linked in the project, available inside the distribution package.
 You can open it and just run the project from your device (note that running inside the Simulator is not available with the SDK).

 The examples app opens a menu view that allows you to open the different examples.
 Each example opens the camera and the first step is for you to scan any object.
 We provide a set of reference images to point at that show different experiences.
 You can find those images in the folder Examples/Reference images.